tomlurge/visionion/README.md

 The most detailed view we can get on clients is their distribution by country.
 This is interesting since we know also from each relay in which country it is related.
 And we know a lot about relays.
 So maybe we can construct some useful views on specific characteristics of relays and total numbers of clients by country.

 Relays:
-Additionally to the data on all relays we have quite specific data on different types of relays, namely guards, middle nodes, exits and directory servers.
+Additionally to the data on relays and bridges we have quite specific data on different types of relays (but not bridges), namely guards, middle nodes, exits and directory servers.
 This data is detailed but not easy to handle.
 Numbers for the different types of relays don't add up to the total number of relays since each relay can (and most often does) serve more than one purpose and implements two, three or all four types of relays besides bridges.
 We know for each relay with which probability it is part of a clients route through the network, but we would need to agggregate averages and mean deviations to add some meaning to these numbers.